znezniV/iad-telegram-plantbot/README.md

 # IAD Telegram Plant Bot
-A telegram bot to remind students in the Interaction Design atelier to water the plants
+A telegram bot to remind students in the Interaction Design atelier to water the plants.
+The bot is powered by [Node.js Telegram Bot API](https://github.com/yagop/node-telegram-bot-api).

 ## Installation
 1. Clone repo.